 Attorneys close to completing Idaho volleyball interviews as former players reflect on coach's abuse allegations

 Feb.
-13—Shannon Webb inadvertently helped recruit two players into her personal "nightmare" of alleged verbal and physical abuse from Idaho women's volleyball coach Chris Gonzalez.
+14—Shannon Webb inadvertently helped recruit two players into her personal "nightmare" of alleged verbal and physical abuse from Idaho women's volleyball coach Chris Gonzalez.

 Webb played for two teams at American University, based in Washington, D.C., that made it to the NCAA Tournament.
 Then in 2018, the school brought in Gonzalez as an assistant coach.